xiaodfeng/netlify/content/_index.md

 To do list：

-1. Change the domain from fxd.netlify.app into fxd.name
+1. Change the domain from fxd.netlify.app into fxd.name.
+The domain changes may need 48 hours to be effective.
+Try searching "netlify custome domain namecheap" on youtube. hade added dns1-4.p02.nsone.net dns1-4.p07.nsone.net.
+But still does not work.
+2. Change the disqus into mine.